jackmoch/Front-End-Capstone/README.md

 ## PROPOSAL
 ### The Ones and Twos
 A good book deserves a fitting soundtrack.
 Perfect Pairs is designed to suggest a variety of records to compliment what you are currently reading.
-Break out your bindings, curl up in your most comfortable chair and settle in with you Perfect Pair.
+Break out your bindings, curl up in your most comfortable chair and settle in with your Perfect Pair.

 ### Notes
 - I designed this application as a reader and music junkie.
 I love finding new music and the idea of discovering a record